jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Aliases Subject Identifier Type {#sub-id-aliases}
 ---------------------------------------
-The Aliases Subject Identifier Type describes a subject that is identified by a list of different Subject Identifiers.
+The Aliases Subject Identifier Type describes a subject that is identified with a list of different Subject Identifiers.
 It is intended for use when a variety of identifiers have been shared with the party that will be interpreting the Subject Identifier, and it is unknown which of those identifiers they will recognize or support.
 Subject Identifiers of this type MUST contain an `identifiers` claim whose value is a JSON array containing one or more Subject Identifiers.
 Each Subject Identifier in the array MUST identify the same entity.
 The `identifiers` claim is REQUIRED and MUST NOT be null or empty.
 It MAY contain multiple instances of the same Subject Identifier Type (e.g., multiple Email Subject Identifiers), but SHOULD NOT contain exact duplicates.
 This type is identified by the name `aliases`.

 Below is a non-normative example Subject Identifier for the Aliases Subject Identifier Type: